 4. Speak Confidently About Your Potential for Growth

 While your employer may happen to believe in the value of continued education and understand your desire to grow as a professional, workers with jobs that offer graduate school tuition reimbursement will still have to explain to their employer what they will get out of offering it.
 You should be ready to clearly list areas in which your program of choice will contribute to your professional development, and more importantly, to show how it will boost your performance at work.
 Speak with confidence and pull together a presentation or hand-out if you think it would help make your case.

 Be ready to discuss how you will:

-Whatever you want to get out of your master's in health data analytics, be able to identify specific examples of projects and organizational goals at work that will benefit from your growth in the degree program.
+Whatever you want to get out of your master's in computing, be able to identify specific examples of projects and organizational goals at work that will benefit from your growth in the degree program.

 5. Show the Impact on Their Bottom Line

 At the end of the day, the bottom line is likely what matters most to your employer.
 They may not be prepared initially to see the quantifiable benefits of offering graduate school tuition reimbursement, and they may go so far as to question the value of investing in an activity that will divert some of your attention.
 Direct their focus to the positive return on investment of helping you pay for school by approaching your conversation with data in hand.

 Use this information and look up other data to show your employer that it pays to spend smartly on training a capable, productive workforce:

 - In a 2016 study, health insurance company Cigna found that every dollar invested in employee education resulted in $1.29 in savings, or a 129 percent return on investment.2